Vietnam.vn - Nền tảng quảng bá Việt Nam

 8-2142.jpg

-When compared to its regional rivals, the Rafale shows clear superiority in terms of range, weapons payload and sensor technology.
-Fighters such as the J-10C or the JF-17 Block III of Pakistan are inferior, while the upgraded F-16 is also difficult to match in terms of AESA radar, electronic warfare capabilities and multi-role capability.
+Compared to its regional rivals, the Rafale is clearly superior in terms of range, weapons payload, and sensor technology.
+Fighters like the J-10C or Pakistan’s JF-17 Block III are inferior, while the upgraded F-16 is also difficult to match in terms of AESA radar, electronic warfare capabilities, and multi-role capability.

 9-6351.jpg

-The urgency of the buildup was underscored by the flare-up in July 2025 between India and Pakistan over a major terrorist attack in Jammu & Kashmir.
-During the four-day engagement, the Rafale played a spearhead role, conducting deep strikes to destroy supply lines and suppress enemy air defenses.
+The urgency of the buildup was underscored by the July 2025 escalation between India and Pakistan, sparked by a major terrorist attack in Jammu & Kashmir.
+During the four-day battle, Rafales played a spearhead role, conducting deep strikes to destroy supply lines and suppress enemy air defenses.

 10.jpg

 During this time, Pakistan claimed that a Rafale fighter was shot down by a PL-15 missile fired from a J-10C, but New Delhi immediately denied it.
-Although unverified, the incident clearly reflects the rapid modernization of rivals and underscores the need to maintain superiority in range, sensors, and air survivability.
+While unverified, the incident clearly reflects the rapid modernization of rivals and underscores the need to maintain superiority in range, sensors and air survivability.

 11-5012.jpg

-Tactically, the Rafale is capable of simultaneously undertaking multiple missions, from air superiority, precision strike, maritime interdiction to tactical reconnaissance.
-Real-time data sharing capabilities enable the Rafale to effectively coordinate with the Su-30MKI, Tejas Mk1A and new-generation AMCA fighters in a centralized combat network.
+Tactically, Rafale is capable of simultaneously undertaking multiple missions, from air superiority, precision strike, maritime interdiction to tactical reconnaissance.
+Real-time data sharing capabilities enable Rafale to effectively coordinate with the Su-30MKI, Tejas Mk1A and new generation AMCA fighters in a centralized combat network.

 12-1698.jpg